unovue/radix-vue/docs/content/components/select.md

 ### ScrollUpButton

-An optional button used as an affordance to show the viewport overflow as well as functionaly enable scrolling upwards.
+An optional button used as an affordance to show the viewport overflow as well as functionally enable scrolling upwards.

 <!-- @include: @/meta/SelectScrollUpButton.md -->

 ### ScrollDownButton

-An optional button used as an affordance to show the viewport overflow as well as functionaly enable scrolling downwards.
+An optional button used as an affordance to show the viewport overflow as well as functionally enable scrolling downwards.

 <!-- @include: @/meta/SelectScrollDownButton.md -->